jeffpar/pcjs.v1/disks/pc/windows/1.01/README.md

 Windows 1.01, the first public version of Windows, was released on November 20, 1985.

-It is shown here running on an IBM PC XT (Model 5160) with a CGA.
+It is shown here running on an IBM PC XT (Model 5160) with an EGA.
 Directory listings of the five 360Kb distribution diskettes are provided [below](#directory-listings).

 {% include machine.html id="ibm5160" %}